Storage class

 Note

 The minimum billable storage duration of an object in ice storage is 12 months.
-If you delete an object that was stored for less than 12 months, you will be charged the remaining cost after deletion.
+If you delete an object that was stored for less than 12 months, you will be charged the remaining storage cost after deletion.

 Default storage for a bucket